WorldvsPlastic/learn/docs/plastic_solution/wvp-community-components.md

 # WVP Community Components

 ## At home recycling component
-Recycling awareness and guide tool
+Recycling guide, tool, and solution for you at home "It all stats at home, with you."

-"It all stats at home, with you."
+###Functions

 1. Information about types of plastic, 1-7
     * example products for each.